-- Go to the API-specific quota page for the API whose usage you want to cap.
+- Go to the quota page in the Cloud Console for the API whose usage you want to cap.

 - On the quota line you want to change, click the edit icon ( ), then enter your preferred total quota, up to the limit specified by Google.

 - Click Save to save your changes.